 Another myth about being in the moment is that you shouldn’t think about the past or the future.
-In fact, if the task you are focused on is learning from past events so as to plan for future ones, you can be very much present.
+In fact, if the task you are focused on is learning from past events so as to plan for future ones, you are being present.

 The key is to be emotionally invested in neither past nor future.
-Instead, you might consider the past to be information, knowledge, experience, and the future to be nothing more than a projection of possibilities.
+You might consider the past to be information, knowledge, experience, and the future to be nothing more than a projection of possibilities.

 Now that we’ve got that out of the way, let’s look at some ways to be more present in the moment.

 There are many ways to live in the present moment.
 The common theme is one of focused attention.